Dima2021/ts-workshop2/README.md

     - chmod +x ./workshop-cleanup.sh && ./cleanup-setup.sh

 # Repository secrets
-The following parameters are predefined as repository secrets and need to be defined in case of the Local execution.
-Add link.
+The following parameters are predefined as repository secrets and need to be defined in case of the [Local execution](#Local-execution).
 - GitHub parameters [GitHub scripts](#github-scripts):
   - GH_TOKEN - The GitHub token can be obtained from your manager.
 - SCA parameters [SCA scripts](#sca-scripts):